Due to the pandemic situation, the conference will be held in semi-online mode: speakers will be allowed to present their works remotely over Zoom.

 Call for Papers

-Papers will be published in the Proceedings of ICCQ, will appear in IEEE Xplore®, and will be indexed by Web of Science, Scopus, Google Scholar, DBLP, and others.
+Papers will be published in the Proceedings of ICCQ and submitted for inclusion into IEEE Xplore® subject to meeting their scope and quality requirements; to be indexed by Web of Science, Scopus, Google Scholar, DBLP, and others.

 We consider the following criteria when evaluating papers: